Green Lantern: 1001 Emerald Nights

-Green Lantern: 1001 Emerald Nights is an American comic book prestige format one-shot published in 2001 by DC Comics in that company's Elseworlds imprint.
-It is written by Terry LaBan with art by Rebecca Guay.
+Green Lantern: 1001 Emerald Nights is an American comic book prestige format one-shot published in 2001 by DC Comics through its Elseworlds imprint.
+It was written by Terry LaBan, with art by Rebecca Guay.

 Plot

-The story takes place in the Middle East and is based upon the folklore found in 1,001 Arabian Nights: "It is told that, long ago, the Sultan died, and his son, Prince Ibn Rayner, inherited the throne..."
+The story takes place in the Middle East and is based on the folklore of One Thousand and One Nights: "It is told that, long ago, the Sultan died, and his son, Prince Ibn Rayner, inherited the throne..."

-This tale blends the modern myths of Green Lantern with the ancient legends of The Arabian Nights, as the beautiful Scheherazade tells fantastical stories of a magic lamp, a jade-colored genie, and their owner, Al Jhor Dan.
+The tale blends the modern myths of Green Lantern with the ancient legends of One Thousand and One Nights, as the beautiful Scheherazade tells fantastical stories of a magic lamp, a jade-colored genie, and its owner, Al Jhor Dan.